 Prior to joining Chaffetz Lindsey, Andrew worked in the litigation department at Russell McVeagh, one of New Zealand’s leading commercial law firms, and completed a Master of Laws at Harvard Law School.
-He has also previously served as an academic tutor at Auckland Law School, and is admitted as a barrister and solicitor of the High Court of New Zealand.
-Andrew’s admission to the New York State Bar is pending.
+He has also previously served as an academic tutor at Auckland Law School.
+Andrew is admitted to the New York State Bar and as a barrister and solicitor of the High Court of New Zealand.

 Andrew’s academic work has been featured in New Zealand’s three foremost law journals.
 His most recent publications are:

 - “The Role of Judicial Review in New Zealand Tax Disputes” 1 New Zealand Law Review 39-74 (2018).

 - “An Examination of New Zealand Criminal Appeals to the Judicial Committee of the Privy Council 1841-2015”, 27 New Zealand Universities Law Review 438–462 (2016).